misselvexu/mixmicro-apollo/docs/en/deployment/quick-start.md

 Quick Start is only for local testing, so generally users do not need to download the source code to package it themselves, but just download the already typed package.
 However, there are some users who want to repackage the package after modifying the code, then you can refer to the following steps.

-1. modify the apollo-configservice, apollo-adminservice and apollo-portal pom.xml, comment out spring-boot-maven-plugin and maven-assembly-plugin
+1. Modify the apollo-configservice, apollo-adminservice and apollo-portal pom.xml, comment out spring-boot-maven-plugin and maven-assembly-plugin
-2. execute `mvn clean package -pl apollo-assembly -am -DskipTests=true` in the root directory.
+2. Execute `mvn clean package -pl apollo-assembly -am -DskipTests=true` in the root directory.
 3. Copy the jar package under apollo-assembly/target and rename it to apollo-all-in-one.jar

 # II.
 Installation steps